2020 Stafford Motor Speedway General Rules

 If a car drops out of the posted starting line-up, the remaining cars will take the correct place from their single file position when they cross over.
 The entire row will no longer move up.

 All drivers must use their discretion concerning where they restart an event after they have been lapped.
+Race Control may place non-competitive lapped cars to the rear of the field under caution.

 In the SK Modified® and Late Model divisions, all lapped cars will be moved to the rear of all lead lap cars for restarts within ten laps to go.
 In the SK Light, Limited Late Model and Street Stock divisions, all lapped cars will be moved to the rear of all lead lap cars for restarts within five laps to go.
 They will be placed as they are being officially scored per position at that time, not necessarily how they are/were relative to each other.
 Race Control reserves the right to move all lapped cars to the rear of the lead-lap cars during any/all restarts.